Overview of configuration options

 Top-level configuration options

-In the Hiera tool, the top-level configuration
+In Hiera, the top-level configuration options

-options are found directly under the cem_linux
+are found directly under the cem_linux

 namespace.
-If
+If you

-you must customize CEM to meet your organization's
+must customize CEM to meet your organization's

 requirements, you can specify values for the top-level configuration options.